rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 horizon maps onto real world time and that myopic agents follow dumb decision theory.
-Following dumb decision theory implies that the myopic agent will always pick the choice which maximizes utility: superrationality isn't a concern.
-So, the time horizon sufficient for safety depends on how fast the agent could seize power and the additional utility associated with possessing power.
+Following dumb decision theory implies that the myopic agent will always pick the choice which maximizes utility: superrationality isn't a concern.[^superratnot] So, the time horizon sufficient for safety depends on how fast the agent could seize power and the additional utility associated with possessing power.
 For instance, suppose that the time horizon was several years, the AI could seize power in a few days, and the AI would be able to achieve much more